Novi Sad: Museums

-The city has several museums and galleries, both public and privately owned.
-The best known institution in the city is the Museum of Vojvodina, founded in 1847, which houses a permanent collection of Serbian culture and life in Vojvodina since ancient times.
+The city has several museums and galleries, the best known of which is the Museum of Vojvodina, founded in 1847, which houses a permanent collection of Serbian culture and life in Vojvodina since ancient times.
 The Museum of Novi Sad, located in the Petrovaradin Fortress, has a permanent collection featuring the history of the old fortress and the city.

 The Gallery of Matica Srpska, established in 1847, is the largest and most respected exhibition space in the city, with two galleries in the city centre.
 Other museums include Museum of Contemporary Art of Vojvodina, The Gallery of Fine Arts – Gift Collection of Rajko Mamuzić and The Pavle Beljanski Memorial Collection, featuring one of the most extensive collections of Serbian art from the 1900s until the 1970s.